DS202-at-ISU/lab-1-lab_1_team_2/README.md

 grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+Step 12.3:

+- Jyotika’s Note: I created a DS2020 directory and created a Labs sub directory, I followed the instructions and cloned the github repository via HTTPS.
+From there I was able to open the lab 1 project on my RStudio

+Step 12.4:

+- Jyotika’s Note: This is a line from RStudio.

+12.5:

+- Jyotika’s Note: Having problems with pushing to git as I am denied access to the github repo.
+I was in the wrong repo, I was not in our team2 repo.

+12.6:

+- Jyotika’s note: I am able to view it in the browser